 Shave Ice Toppings

-Shave ice is already amazing just with the ice and syrup.
-But over the past decade or so, there has been a rise in many more creative toppings.
+Shave ice is already amazing, just with the ice and syrup.
+But over the past decade or so, there has been a rise in many more creative toppings as add-ons to enjoy.

 Here’s a run-down of the most popular shave ice toppings:

 This is my favorite shave ice topping!
-Usually, it means they drizzle condensed milk on top, but other times it’s coconut milk or some other sort of cream.
+Usually, it means they drizzle condensed milk on top, but other times it’s coconut milk, coconut cream, or some other sort of cream.

 It’s the perfect way to add a touch of creaminess and extra sweetness to this Hawaiian treat!